avaframe/AvaFrame/docs/moduleLog2Report.rst

 Input
 -----
+* outDir - a path variable where to save the report
+* reportDictList - a list of reportDicts from the simulations
+* cfgFLAGS - main configuration including a flag reportOneFile

-As input, a path variable (outDirectory) and a python inputDictionary is required, optionally you can provide a plotDictionary, including title and the absolute paths to the image you want to be included.
+* plotDict - including title and the absolute paths to the image you want to be included - optional

 For the inputDictionary, a certain structure is required as illustrated for the following example:

 ::